Five Top Procurement Leaders Look at What New Year Will Bring

 The growth of home-grown supply may lead to a small reduction in overseas dependency.
 Headlines relating to child and slave labor resulting from exploitation of the refugee crisis (notably Syrian refugees in Turkey) suggests that procurement must maintain if not increase its focus on ensuring ethical supply chains and compliance to labor laws in 2017.

-And, as governments sign up to more environmental commitments and consumers continue to show preference for socially responsible brands, procurement needs to be ready to roll up its sleeves to deliver step changes in this space.
+And, as governments sign up to more environmental commitments and consumers continue to show preference for socially responsible brands, procurement needs to be ready to roll up its sleeves to deliver step changes in Environmental, Social, and Governance (ESG) initiatives.
 For too long, most of us have done little more than muck about in the shallow water.
 It’s time to dive in head first.

 3. Greater supplier collaboration